unicode-org/icu4x/CONTRIBUTING.md

 Handy commands (run from the root directory):

+- `cargo tidy` runs tidy-checks (license, fmt, readmes)
 - `cargo quick` runs the fastest tests and lints.
-- `cargo ci` runs all tests and lints.
+- `cargo make ci-all` runs all tests and lints

 ### Structure of commits in a Pull Request